-For both presidents and the rest of us, gray hair is simply a part of the normal aging process, and the rate you go silver is genetically predetermined.
-Going gray is not associated with earlier mortality, and premature graying is not, generally speaking, a sign of a illness or ill health in younger adults.
-There are, however, some specific health conditions, such as vitiligo (an autoimmune disorder that causes uneven pigmentation) associated with gray or white hair, but for most of us, going gray is just a fact of life.
+For both presidents and the rest of us, grey hair is simply a part of the normal aging process, and the rate you go silver is genetically predetermined.
+While gray hair is a normal part of aging, going gray is not associated with earlier mortality, and premature graying is not, generally speaking, a sign of a illness or ill health in younger adults.
+There are some specific health conditions, such as vitiligo (an autoimmune disorder that causes uneven pigmentation) associated with gray or white hair.

-Hair color comes from the pigment melanin, which has two hues, blackish brown and reddish yellow—the amount and mix of each determines your individual shade.
-Hair without any melanin is pure white.
-The pigment is produced in cells called melanocytes, located at the base of the hair follicle.
+Hair color comes from the pigment melanin, which has two hues, blackish brown and reddish yellow--the amount and mix of each determines your individual shade.
+Without any melanin hair is pure white.
+This pigment is produced in cells called melanocytes located at the base of the hair follicle.
 The melanocytes inject pigment into the hair.
 At some point in everyone's lifetime, these cells slow down and eventually stop producing color all together in what's called apoptosis, or genetically predetermined demise.
 Scientists have yet to identify the exact mechanism by which melanocyte cell death occurs.

-A study of more than 4,000 women and men from 20 countries determined that about 75% of people between the ages of 45 and 65 have some gray hair.
-In general, people of European descent gray earliest followed by Asians and Africans.
-It's interesting to note that a lucky 1 in 10 has no gray hair by retirement age.
-Beginning at age 30, your chances of having gray hair go up 10-20% per decade.
+A study of more than 4000 women and men from 20 countries determined that about 75% of people between the ages of 45 and 65 have some gray hair.
+In general, people of European decent gray earliest followed by Asians and Africans.
+It's interesting to note that a lucky 1 in 10 has no grey hair by retirement age.
+Beginning at age 30, your chances of having grey hair go up 10-20% per decade.

-It may feel like you sprout more grays in the wake of a stressful event, but that's probably because middle age is basically a series of anxiety-ridden events.
-Between working, raising kids, and caring for older parents, the "sandwich" years of 45-65 can be stressful, especially for women.
+It may feel like you sprout more grays in wake of a stressful event, but that's probably because middle age is basically a series of anxiety-ridden events.
+Between working, raising kids, and caring for older parents, the "sandwich" years of 45-65 are the most stressful, especially for women.
 They are also when we naturally start to look older.